Zheng Yi Sao: Marriage to Zheng Yi

-A year after Shi and Zheng's marriage, in February 1802, Zheng Yi's cousin Zheng Qi was captured and executed by Nguyễn forces in the town of Jiangping (江平) on the border of Vietnam and China, near what is now Dongxing (东兴).
+A year after Shi and Zheng's marriage, in February 1802, Zheng Yi's cousin Zheng Qi was captured and executed by Nguyễn regime forces in the town of Jiangping (江平) on the border of Vietnam and China, near what is now Dongxing.
 On July 20, 1802, Nguyễn Ánh entered the city of Thăng Long, ending the Tây Sơn dynasty.
 Zheng Yi took over Zheng Qi's fleet after his death and sailed back to the Chinese coast with the pirates formerly under Tây Sơn patronage.

 Following a period of infighting among pirates near Guangdong, Zheng Yi, with the capable support of Zheng Yi Sao, united the pirates into a confederation through an agreement signed in July 1805.
 Each pirate leader agreed to sacrifice some of his autonomy for the greater good.
-The confederation consisted of six fleets, distinguished the color of their flags – red, black, blue, white, yellow, and purple.
+The confederation consisted of six fleets, distinguished by the color of their flags – red, black, blue, white, yellow, and purple.
 Zheng Yi commanded the largest, the 200-Ship Red Flag Fleet.

 Zheng Yi Sao had two sons with Zheng Yi: Zheng Yingshi (鄭英石), born in 1803, and Zheng Xiongshi (鄭雄石), born in 1807.

 Ascension to leadership

 On 16 November 1807, Zheng Yi fell overboard in a gale and died at the age of 42.
 Zheng Yi Sao took over her deceased husband's operations, through the support of Zheng Yi's nephew Zheng Baoyang (鄭保養) and the son of Zheng Qi, Zheng Anbang (鄭安邦).
 Zheng Yi Sao balanced the various factions in the confederation, and was familiar with Guo Podai (郭婆帶), leader of the second biggest fleet in the confederation, the Black Flag Fleet, who had been abducted by Zheng Yi and pressed into piracy at a young age.
 Most importantly, Zheng Yi Sao had the support of Zhang Bao, who was in effect commanding the Red Flag Fleet at the time.

 Zheng Yi Sao effectively inherited her deceased husband's informal command over the entire Pirate Confederation, while Zhang Bao became the official commander of the Red Flag Fleet.
 According to a report by Wen Chengzhi (溫承誌), a government official who led the negotiations with Zheng Yi Sao and Zhang Bao with the Viceroy of Liangguang Bai Ling (百齡) later in 1810, "Zhang Bao obeyed Zheng Yi Sao's orders, and consulted her on all things before acting (張保...仍聽命於鄭一之妻石氏，事必請而後行)."
+Taking the local monks under his protection, Zhang Bao, asserted himself as the leader of a sect to which the pirates adhered.
+Zhang Bao was even rumoured at Macau to aspire to becoming Emperor of China.

 After taking control of the confederation, Zheng Yi Sao and Zhang Bao entered a sexual relationship.
 It is speculated that they were already intimate before the death of Zheng Yi.